odysseyindia/odyssey-tours/content/english/tim/itineraries/hidden-india/_index.md

 highlights:
   - Staying with royal families in beautiful, hidden palaces and forts
   - Learning about Gandhi at Sabarmati ashram
-  - Getting to know India's T-rex: the Rajasaur
+  - ''
   - Bhopal's amazing cave paintings and Buddhist stupas
   - Looking for the endangered gharial crocodile
+  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/excursions/transfer-from-airport-to-hotel/
+        title: Transfer from airport to hotel
         content: >-
           Your tour starts on arrival at Kolkata airport, where you are met by our representative and transferred to your hotel.